 The EPO plans to establish a comprehensive, secure and innovative case management system that will digitally process patent applications at all stages of the grant process.
 The new case management system will replace almost all the EPO's existing automated processes.
-It will support the filing of patent applications at the EPO (currently some 250 000 annually) as well as the electronic handling of other transactions, which at present amount to around 2.5 million transactions per year.
+It will support the filing of patent applications at the EPO (currently some 290 000 annually) as well as the electronic handling of other transactions, which at present amount to around 2.5 million transactions per year.

 The new system is intended to improve the electronic processing of patent applications by allowing enhanced electronic collaboration with users.
 To that end, it is intended that patent applications and subsequent documents should as far as possible be filed in the form of structured data, i.e. in a format such as XML which would directly allow them to be processed electronically.

 of such a major change must not compromise the continuity of patent examination

 The EPO has therefore decided to introduce the new tools progressively and in the form of different pilot projects.
 Selected user groups will be invited to participate in the pilot phase for various new or revamped technical features, which will be made successively available to the test users as soon as the technical preparations and internal tests have been successfully completed.
 This approach should limit the risk of technical faults and malfunctions and at the same time ensure that testing is meaningful.